Skip to main content

 • ach — batched same-day-to-3-day transfer to a US bank.
 Same required fields as fedwire.

 The rail is fixed at beneficiary-account creation time via the route field stored on the account, so payouts against an existing account don’t re-prompt the sender to pick a method.
 New beneficiary accounts intended for SWIFT must be created with type: "swift" and supply swiftCode, accountNumber, beneficiaryCountry, and (optionally) bankName / beneficiaryAddress in data.
-SWIFT payouts always pass through a cross-rate quote (POST /quotes/cross-rate) — the sender is debited in their source currency (e.g. NGN) and Zuba satisfies the USD outflow from a pre-funded pool on the destination bank.
+A SWIFT payout from a non-USD balance (e.g. NGN) is a cross-rate send: it passes through a quote (POST /v1/quotes), is debited in the source currency, and Zuba satisfies the USD outflow on the destination bank.
+A same-currency USD to USD SWIFT needs no quote and is sent 1:1 from your USD balance.

 Route Selection Logic